Muqi: Muqi's reception in China and Japan

-Nowadays, Muqi is honored as the predecessor of Chan painting.
-His works are considered among the most expressive of the Chan paintings, not to mention his reputable Six Persimmons been regarded as "the most quintessentially Chan painting."
+Muqi is honored as the originator of Chan painting.
+His works are considered among the most expressive of the genre, and his celebrated Six Persimmons has been called "the most quintessentially Chan painting."

-From today's perspective, Muqi has obtained prominent status among monochrome ink painters who transmitted the tradition of Song Literati paintings to Yuan painting styles.
-Nevertheless, by the time, Muqi was ignored by the mainstream during the Chinese Song dynasty, and received mainly negative comments in the following Yuan dynasty.
-Muqi's paintings eminently conveyed the Song "naturalism," which contradicted the trend back to classicism led by Zhao Mengfu later in the Yuan period (1271–1368).
-Muqi's style was criticized as "sketchy, unsophisticated, and coarse" and "inappropriate to be displayed in monasteries" by Yuan critics like Xia Wenyuan.
+Modern critics consider Muqi prominently among the painters who transmitted the tradition of monochrome ink Song literati paintings to the subsequent Yuan dynasty (1271–1368).
+In his own time, however, Muqi was ignored by mainstream Song society, and received mainly negative comments in the Yuan period.
+His paintings represented Song "naturalism," which contradicted the trend back to classicism led by Zhao Mengfu in the later Yuan.
+His style was criticized as "sketchy, unsophisticated, and coarse" and "inappropriate to be displayed in monasteries" by Yuan critics like Xia Wenyuan.

-In contrast to his reception in 13th and 14th century China, Muqi received a more appreciative audience in Japan.
-His works were extensively collected and brought from China to Japan.
-The paintings were found to be listed in several inventories of Japanese Zen temples, such as Myoshinji and Engakuji, as well as in the Ashikaga shogunate collection.

-Perceived as the prominent Chinese painter and culture transmitter, Muqi was admired and followed by a large crowd of Japanese painters since the 14th century—for example, the Zen painter Mokuan Reien.
-No single Chinese artist was perceived as more influential in the history of Japanese painting than Muqi as the best known and the most celebrated Chan painter in the Kamakura period (1185–1333) and the Nanbokucho period (1336–1392).
-Known as "Mokkei" or "the Reverend" in Japan, Muqi and his style have deeply affected a whole generation of Japanese painters in the use of brushstrokes and motifs.
-The ink bird-and-flower screen was one important concept during the Muromachi period (1336–1573) in the 14th century, which was popularized by Muqi with his triptych painting Guanyin, Crane, and Gibbons and his boneless style.
-The term "Muqi mode" was created in describing this boneless method of painting without a thin ink outline.
-"Muqi mode" was massively used by 14th-century Japanese painters and was tied to the essence of Zen artworks with the idea of naturalism and spontaneous enlightenment.
+By contrast, Muqi found a more appreciative audience in Japan.
+His works were extensively collected and brought from China to Japan since the 14th century.
+They are listed in Japanese Zen temple inventories, such as Myoshinji and Engakuji, as well as in the Ashikaga shogunate collection.
+Perceived as the most prominent transmitter of Chinese culture and art, Muqi was admired and followed by a large crowd of Japanese painters—for example, the Zen painter Mokuan Reien.
+Muqi was the best known and the most celebrated Chan painter during the Kamakura period (1185–1333) and the Nanbokucho period (1336–1392).
+Known as "Mokkei" or "the Reverend" in Japan, Muqi and his style deeply affected a whole generation of Japanese painters in the use of brushstrokes and motifs.
+The ink bird-and-flower screen, an important motif during the Muromachi period (1336–1573), was popularized by Muqi with his triptych painting Guanyin, Crane, and Gibbons.
+The "Muqi mode", his boneless style of painting without ink outlines, was widely used by Japanese painters and was tied to the Zen idea of naturalism and spontaneous enlightenment.